 With the product and business plan still in the pilot phase, the entrepreneur is going be pulled in dozens of different directions.
 You’ll have to refine your product, operations, production, distribution, finances, cashflow and team, all while marketing like crazy to your target market.
 You’ll also want to remain healthy, sane and available to loved ones if this venture is going to last.
 Plus, a million other things.

-With your market growing and brand strategy refined, here’s how to allocate the branding budget of your fledgling business.
+With your market growing and brand strategy refined, here are the three essentials steps in allocating the branding budget for your business.

 Long story short, do some of the work yourself and you’ll form a closer relationship with your potential customers and suppliers.
 When you get big enough to outsource everything, you’ll get even more amazing results, because you’ll know exactly what’s involved.

-If your budget is really tiny (as in $1,000 – $5,000 tiny) then you should read up about branding essentials, look up some design websites to see what you like, and put together a simple brief with a strict budget.
+But let’s say your budget is maybe one-squillionth of what the majors are spending.
+If you want to keep the spend small (as in $1,000 – $5,000 small) then you should read up about branding essentials, look up some design websites to see what you like, and put together a simple brief with a strict budget.
 And do aim for simplicity.
 Unless you’re in skilled, experienced (and thereby pricier) hands, you’ll run the risk of a bland, predictable or outright copied result.

 With a budget of $5,000 – $10,000 you’ll be able to work with a more experienced senior freelancer, and from $10,000 – $20,000, a good small creative agency with a strong track record and a proven system for ensuring the creative work meets the client’s brief.